ably/ably-go/README.md

 - [Push notifications admin API](https://ably.com/docs/general/push/admin) is not implemented.

 - [JWT authentication](https://ably.com/docs/core-features/authentication#ably-jwt-process) using `auth-url` is not implemented.
-Check [jwt auth issue](https://github.com/ably/ably-go/issues/569) for more details.
+See [jwt auth issue](https://github.com/ably/ably-go/issues/569) for more details.

 ### Realtime API

 - Inband reauthentication is not supported; expiring tokens will trigger a disconnection and resume of a realtime connection.
-Check [server initiated auth](https://github.com/ably/ably-go/issues/228) for more details.
+See [server initiated auth](https://github.com/ably/ably-go/issues/228) for more details.

 - Realtime connection failure handling is partially implemented.
-Check [host fallback](https://github.com/ably/ably-go/issues/225) for more details.
+See [host fallback](https://github.com/ably/ably-go/issues/225) for more details.

+- Channel suspended state is partially implemented.
+See [suspended channel state](https://github.com/ably/ably-go/issues/568).

 - Realtime Ping function is not implemented.